7 Case Studies Of Successful Candle & Home Fragrance Online eCommerce Stores

 - Customer reviews: Showcasing authentic feedback prominently

-- Generous returns: 100% satisfaction guarantee builds trust
+- Generous returns: Satisfaction policies that build trust

 This model shows how DTC brands can compete with established players through operational excellence and customer focus.